 Ultimately, State Farm did not act fairly towards our client until Mediation – after our firm had advanced over $7,000 in cost money to get to Mediation.

-From all the TV advertising that State Farm pays for – especially during professional sporting events – State Farm would have the American public believe that it is a beloved American insurance company when its real goal is to increase its profits at the expense of victims.
+From all the TV advertising that State Farm pays for – especially during professional sporting events – State Farm would have the American public believe that it is merely a beloved American insurance company.
+The reality is, it has an obligation to make a profit for its shareholders sometimes at the expense of victims.

 State Farm has been unfairly aggressive in its claims handling over the last several years.
 It knows that it costs claimants and their attorneys’ money to pursue claims; therefore, clients and their law firms need to have a strong resolve to fight back!